stephenlepisto/designpatternexamples/docs/factory.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-## See Also
+## How to Use

-See the @ref singleton_pattern page for class factories that provide a singleton
+See the @ref singleton_pattern page for class factories that provide a
-instance of one class.
+singleton instance of one class.

+The following links into the implementation of some of the other design
-Here are additional examples of the factory pattern in action:
+patterns provide further examples of the factory pattern in use:

 __C__